swimos/swimos-docs/src/_rust-server/demand-map-lanes.md

 Demand Map Lanes are suitable for situations where you aren't interested in the data immediately and can handle the delay between linking to the lane and the `cue_key` invocation.
 Common usecases are:

-- Propagating metadata.
-Metadata may be propagated at set intervals using the [Handler Context's]({% link _rust-server/handler-context.md %}) timer API and calculated on-demand.
 - Generating data on-demand using [Command Lanes]({% link _rust-server/command-lanes.md %}).
 A Command Lane may react to a command and invoke the `cue_key` function to return a response.
 - Propagating a subset of data.
 A Demand Map Lane may generate a subset of data from the state of another lane and propagate this to linked peers rather than duplicating the state of a lane.
 The lane's superset may invoke the `cue_key` operation after its state changes to avoid this duplication.